 - lab and radiology/X-ray;

-- mammography, including digital breast tomosynthesis/3D mammography; and
+- mammography, including digital breast tomosynthesis/3D mammography, ultrasound imaging or magnetic resonance imaging (MRI); and

 - bone density screening.

 Benefits under this section include, but are not limited to:

 - the Facility charge and the charge for supplies and equipment; and - Physician services for radiologists, anesthesiologists and pathologists.